What Is Oral DNA Testing?

 OraRisk Caries is a simple saliva screening test that identifies three types of harmful bacteria known to cause cavities: Streptococcus mutans, Streptococcus sobrinus & Lactobacillus casei.
-Did you know that 90 percent of US adults have had a cavity and 1 in 4 have untreated cavities?
+Did you know that 90% of U.S. adults have had a cavity?
+One in every four currently have untreated cavities.

 - High Risk Genotypes: 16, 18, 26, 30, 31, 33, 34, 35, 39, 45, 51, 52, 53, 56, 58, 59, 64, 66, 67, 68, 69, 70, 73, 82

 - Low Risk Genotypes: 2a, 6, 11, 32, 40, 42, 43, 44, 54, 55, 57, 61, 62, 71, 72, 74, 77, 81, 83, 84, 89